 NOTES

-1 The limits of Table 1, Table 2 recognize class 2 accuracy grade levels of measurement uncertainty and production variations.
+1 The limits of Table 1, Table 2 recognize Class 2 accuracy grade levels of measurement uncertainty and production variations.

 2 Sound power levels, under full-load condition, are normally higher than those at no-load.
-Generally, if ventilation noise is predominant the change may be small; but if the electromagnetic noise is predominant the change may be significant.
+Generally, if ventilation noise is predominant the change may be small, but if the electromagnetic noise is predominant the change may be significant.

 3 The limits are irrespective of the direction of rotation.
 A machine with a unidirectional ventilator is generally less noisy than one with a bi-directional ventilator.
 This effect is more significant for high-speed machines, which may be designed for unidirectional operation only.